Alley Cat (film)

 Alley Cat is a 1984 American exploitation action film directed by Victor M. Ordonez, Eduardo Palmos, and Al Valletta (all under the alias Edward Victor) and starring Karin Mani and Robert Torti.

 Plot

 Billie, a Los Angeles black-belt karate expert, becomes the target of local gangster Scarface.
-After her grandparents are brutally assaulted, Billie personally sets out make Scarface and his thugs pay.
+After her grandparents are brutally assaulted, Billie personally sets out to make Scarface and his thugs pay.